-Join the transition towards a circular economy considering economic, supply chain, social, technical, managerial and environmental aspects.
+Join the transition towards a circular economy, taking into consideration economic, supply chain, social, technical, managerial and environmental aspects.

 Content of the course